 In 1977 Crown Point Press shifted its emphasis back to its own publishing program and began working with a group of mainly Conceptual artists, including Vito Acconci, Chris Burden, Tom Marioni, John Cage, and Pat Steir.
 Artists published by Crown Point since that time represent a wide variety of contemporary art approaches and many of them live in countries other than the United States.
 Art historian Susan Tallman in her 1996 book, The Contemporary Print, describes Crown Point as "the most instrumental American printshop in the revival of etching as a medium of serious art."
 From 1982 through 1994 Crown Point added Asian woodcut techniques to its etching program, taking artists to Japan—and later China—to work with craftsmen in those countries.

 Crown Point Press celebrated its 25th birthday with an exhibition at New York's Museum of Modern Art in 1987, and the Fine Arts Museums of San Francisco and the National Gallery in Washington, DC own archives of its work.
 An exhibition, jointly sponsored by the Fine Arts Museums of San Francisco and the National Gallery, was held in 1997, Crown Point's 35th year.

-Since 1986 Crown Point Press has been located in San Francisco, where it has a gallery open to the public and two large etching studios.
-With a staff of twelve, the press currently publishes etchings by five or six invited artists a year.
+Since 1986 Crown Point Press has been located in San Francisco, where it has a gallery and bookstore open to the public and a large etching studio.
+With a staff of ten, the press currently publishes etchings by five or six invited artists a year.
 It also holds summer workshops open to all artists.